gbif/ssg-gb25/content/01_programme/en.md

 Time: 09:00-17:00
 Venue: Kilbride Suite, Kilkenny Ormonde Hotel

-*The meeting is open to Governing Board delegates and invited observers* *The Public Session is open to the public (please notice that registration for this session is required)*
+*The meeting is open to Governing Board delegates and observers* *The Public Session is open to the public*

 **Executive Committee meeting 2**
 Time: 17:00-19:30
-Venue: Slaney Suite, Kilkenny Ormonde Hotel
+Venue: Stoney Suite, Kilkenny Ormonde Hotel

 *The meeting is open to members of the GBIF Executive Committee*